mskwarcan/battle-test/README.md

 Attacking Unit's Attack Stat - Defending Unit's Defense Stat = Damage Dealt

 A check is then performed to see if that unit's total damage taken is more than the units hit points.
 If it has taken more damage than hit points, that unit is removed from the game and the attack order.
 No zombies in this game!

+In the special case of healers, instead of choosing a random unit from the other team, they choose a random unit from their own team.
+This unit then has up to 5 damage removed from it.
+If the unit has less then 5 damage on it, the damage is simply set to 0.

 After each round, a battle summary is printed to the screen that let's you know what turn it is and how many units each army has left.